Toronto Pearson Terminal 3 station

-Terminal 3 station serves Toronto Pearson International Airport in Mississauga, Ontario, Canada.
-It is the intermediate stop on the three stop Link Train automated people mover.
+Toronto Pearson Terminal 3 / Sheraton Gateway Hotel station or Terminal 3 station serves Toronto Pearson International Airport in Mississauga, Ontario, Canada.
+It is the intermediate stop on the three-stop Terminal Link automated people mover.

 The station is an elevated structure serving a single island platform that connects Terminal 3 of the airport with the Sheraton Gateway Hotel.
-Terminal 3 is served by WestJet, and airlines belonging to the SkyTeam and Oneworld alliances.
+Terminal 3 is served by WestJet and airlines belonging to the SkyTeam and Oneworld alliances.

 Terminal 3 station has connections with Toronto Transit Commission routes; 900 Airport Express bus service to Kipling station (on Line 2 Bloor–Danforth); 52A Lawrence West local service and 952 Lawrence West Express during rush hours to Lawrence station (on Line 1 Yonge–University); 300A, 332 and 352 Blue Night Network buses.
-It also has a connection with MiWay route 100 Airport Express bus during weekdays only.
 The bus stop for these routes is located outside the terminal on the arrivals level.